Bahar-SarSaifee/Scholarly-Knowledge-Graph-Generation-Task1/README.md

 - Develop methods addressing the task and submit the results via Kaggle
 - Document and submit their method as a short paper as specified on the SDP 2022 website
 - Provide source code for each method

+#### Data Sources

+Competition data will be supplied by the CORE aggregator (Knoth and Zdrahal, 2012).
+CORE is the world’s largest aggregator of open access scientific literature.
+Data in CORE is harvested from over 10,000 repositories using the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) protocol.

+#### Evaluation

+The evaluation metric for this competition is Mean F1-Score.
+The F1 score, commonly used in information retrieval, measures accuracy using the statistics precision P and recall R

+The F1 metric weights recall and precision equally, and a good retrieval algorithm will maximize both precision and recall simultaneously.
+Thus, moderately good performance on both will be favored over extremely good performance on one and poor performance on the other.